EddieHubCommunity/support/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![Discord](https://img.shields.io/discord/699608417039286293?style=flat-square)](https://discord.gg/jZQs6Wu)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-Raise an issue to join the EddieJaoudeCommunity GitHub community.
+Raise an issue to join the EddieHubCommunity GitHub community.

 ### Some vague idea of how we could turn this into a support channel.